philadams-zz/philadams.net/src/quotes.md

 > Email is a wonderful thing for people whose role in life is to be on top of
 > things.
 But not for me; my role is to be on the bottom of things.
 What I do
 > takes long hours of studying and uninterruptible concentration. _Donald Knuth_

 -
+> Mastery requires endurance.
+Mastery, a word we don’t use often, is not the
+> equivalent of what we might consider its cognate — perfectionism — an inhuman
+> aim motivated by a concern with how others view us.
+Mastery is also not the
+> same as success — an event-based victory based on a peak point, a punctuated
+> moment in time.
+Mastery is not merely a commitment to a goal, but to a
+> curved-line, constant pursuit. _Sarah Lewis_

+-
 > In the end it's not the years in your life that count it's the life in your